SalesCraft-Kyle-Na/posts/salesforce-platform-cache/README.md

 Hello devs,
-plat

 **Platform Cache** is a Salesforce feature, which allows you provides faster performance and better reliablity.
 Frequently used data are stored in memory layer, so can be easily accessed by your applications without additional SOQL or API request.
 With Platform Cache, you can also allocate cache space so that some apps or operations don\'t steal capacity from others.

-Let\'s begin.

 ---